Qualifying work experience for candidates

-- the details and timescale of the work experience
+- the length of work experience that was carried out

-- that it provided the opportunity to develop some or all of the prescribed competences for solicitors
+- that the work experience was providing legal services and the candidate had the opportunity to develop some or all of the competences for solicitors (minimum of two)

 - that no issues arose during the work experience that raise questions over the candidate's character and suitability to be admitted as a solicitor.